MariaChowdhury/inSightMedicare/README.md

 Output(top_cost_drug.txt)
 - a list of all drugs (drug_name,number of prescribers, total_cost) must be listed in descending order based on the total drug cost and if there is a tie, drug name.

+#Algorithm
+I used two hashmaps
+- one hashmap to store drugs and respective costs so that I can calculate total$
+- one hashmap to store drugs and respective prescibers to calculate the total n$
+- I used Comparator for sorting purpose

+#Tests
 test_1
 - tests the calculation of total cost
 - tests the order of the output list based on total cost